ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

 ![VM Options tab](images/g020/debian_vm_note_option_boot_order_options_tab.webp "VM Options tab")

 In the capture above, you can see highlighted the `Boot Order` list currently enabled in this VM.
-If you press on the `Edit` button, you'll be able to edit this `Boot Order` list:
+If you press on the `Edit` button, you can edit this `Boot Order` list:

 ![Edit Boot Order option window](images/g020/debian_vm_note_option_boot_order_edit_window.webp "Edit Boot Order option window")